 We would, however, suggest over the long term (greater than 7 years) the most appropriate benchmark is inflation + a spread.
 The spread should take into account the level of risk inherent in your portfolio.
 Are you growing your assets above inflation over a market cycle?
 That is the ultimate goal.
 We want to ensure that our clients' assets are worth more in real terms in the future.
-Historically the best asset class to achieve above inflation returns is equity but often investors find the volatility hard to stomach.
-The addition of bonds to a portfolio can reduce this volatility and provide an important ballast which makes it more likely that the investor achieves their long-term goals.
-For our moderate portfolios we use inflation + 2% as the long-term benchmark.
+Historically the best asset class to achieve above inflation returns is equities, but investors may find the volatility hard to stomach.
+The addition of bonds to a portfolio can reduce this volatility and provide an important ballast.
+For our moderate risk portfolios, we use inflation + 2% as the long-term benchmark and for our equity portfolios we use inflation +4%.

-The problem for both the client and the investment manager with inflation benchmarks is that inflation is often well-contained by central banks within a certain band (as per their mandate) and the "+ spread" amount is fixed thus the returns of an inflation benchmark are quite linear compared to a blended benchmark of equities and bonds (using some of the above benchmarks for example).
+The problem for both the client and the investment manager with inflation benchmarks is that inflation is often well-contained, and certainly targeted, by central banks to be within a certain band (as per their mandate) and the "+ spread" amount is fixed thus the returns of an inflation benchmark are quite linear compared to a blended benchmark of equities and bonds (using some of the above benchmarks for example).
 The portfolio performance can differ wildly from the inflation benchmark depending on the period under consideration.